trustfractal/id-integration-docs/README.md

 member | type | description
 ------ | ---- | -----------
-amount | string | Currency amount in its smallest subunit (e.g. satoshi, wei, eurocent). currency | string | The currency all contributions are converted to (contributions may occur in multiple fiat and/or crypto currencies, and all calculations are performed after converting it to a pivot currency specific to each raise).
+amount | string | Currency amount in its smallest subunit (e.g. satoshi, wei, eurocent). currency | string | The currency all contributions are converted to (contributions may occur in multiple fiat and/or crypto currencies, and all calculations are performed after converting it to a pivot currency specific to each raise, e.g. BTC, ETH, EUR).

 ### Auth flow